cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

   netmask: <netmask_for_the_subnet_you_are_deploying_to>
   gateway: <gateway_for_the_subnet_you_are_deploying_to>
   dns:
-  #The micro-bosh VM will have the following DNS entries in its /etc/resolv.com
-  #e.g. allowing it to resolve IaaS FQDNs
+  #The micro-bosh VM has the following DNS entries in its /etc/resolv.com, allowing it to resolve, for example, IaaS FQDNs.
   - <ip_for_dns>
   cloud_properties:
     name: <network_name_according_to_vsphere>